To the Scandinavian Arctic in the Midnight Sun, via Europe and the Upper Amazon River

 For a scenic jaunt, Patricia and Luz’s husband Juan led me to Photo Stops above and southeast of Yecla for panoramic shots from the Santuario del Castillo (Castle Sanctuary) Mirador del Paso de la Bandera (Flag Path Viewpoint) and other miradors.

-In-town stops included the magnificent Basílica de la Purísima Concepción (Basilica of the Immaculate Conception), whose cornerstone was laid two and a half centuries ago.
+In-town stops included the magnificent Basílica de la Purísima Concepción (Basilica of the Immaculate Conception).

 PHOTO ALBUM: Italy – Venice and Venice Only